Updated: August 2020

 It would appear that the algorithm changes apply to both organic and local searches rather than just organic searches.

 Google says that it is trying to prioritise relevance and we can surmise that it perhaps sees local businesses as being more relevant to searchers than large multi-nationals.
-This is definitely a topic I’ll be keeping an eye on as more information emerges.

 What Google has to say about the E-A-T update